 Born 1974 in Avignon, France.
-Lives and works in New York, USA and Rochefort-du-Guard, France.
+Lives and works between New York, USA and Rochefort-du-Guard, France.

-Coco Dolle is a New York based artist and curator whose work explores themes of the body, identity and feminism.
-While working between the lines of drawing, painting and movement techniques, Dolle’s practice challenges the confines of social stereotypes and examines the image of women in society.
+Coco Dolle is a French-American artist and curator whose work explores themes of the body, identity and feminism.
+While working between the lines of drawing, painting and performance art, Dolle’s practice challenges the confines of social stereotypes and examines the role of women in culture.

 Over the past decade, Coco has developed a personal mode of working that merges the roles of artist, curator and performer.
-In 2008, she founded the Legacy Fatale project combining her dance background with notions of mysticism and punk female leadership.
+In 2008, she founded her Legacy Fatale performance art project, built on notions of ancient mysticism and punk female leadership.
 And in 2014, she developed her curatorial eponym, Milk and Night producing feminist exhibition concepts while building her community.

-She studied contemporary dance in her teens from Les Hivernales d'Avignon, street jazz from celebrity choreographer Mia Frye at the Paris Marais School and African dance at the Broadway Dance Center in New York.
+Coco Dolle studied contemporary dance in her teens from Les Hivernales d'Avignon in France, and street jazz with celebrity choreographer Mia Frye at the Paris Marais School and African dance at the Broadway Dance Center in New York.
 Later on at the Art Student’s League of New York, she studied abstract painting with pop art pioneer Larry Poons while working as a model for downtown avant-guard designers and acclaimed artists such as Alex Katz, Vanessa Beecroft, Elisa Jimenez, Pierrot and Miguel Adrover.
 She became the muse of many photographers and appeared in Vogue, WWD, Dazed and Confused.